Terms of Reference – Audit Committee

 Annual General Meeting

-2.6 The Chairman of the Committee shall attend the Annual General Meeting of the Company to respond to any questions that may be raised as matters within the Committee’s area of responsibility.
+2.6 The Chair of the Committee shall attend the Annual General Meeting of the Company to respond to any questions that may be raised as matters within the Committee’s area of responsibility.

 Quorum